rideshareatx/presentation/index.md

 (insert image of mockup page)

 ===
+What in it for the city?
 # How it all works together
 1. Sharing and collecting data helps make commuting decisions much more intelligent.
 2. We can study traffic patterns and build better routes and optimize streets.
-3. We can improve the local atmosphere.
+3. We can improve the local air quality.
 4. We can strenthen hyper communities.
 5. We allow for more productivity
 6. Data can be shared with other cities